decapo01/play-slick-computer-database/README.md

 This is an example Play application that uses Scala, and communicates with an in memory database using Slick.

+Currently this example only works with play 2.6.

 ## Play Slick Plugin
 The play slick plugin documentation is here: